 Depending on how long the account had been open, this may influence your choice of which distribution rule to use.

-The rules around inherited IRAs aren't changing for 2018, but ordinary income tax rates are generally decreasing and tax brackets are generally getting wider, meaning a wider range of income included in each bracket.
+The rules around inherited IRAs aren't changing for the 2018 tax year (for taxes filed in 2019), but ordinary income tax rates are generally decreasing and tax brackets are generally getting wider, meaning a wider range of income included in each bracket.
 This may affect how you choose to take distributions from inherited IRAs.

 Video of the Day